hacke2man/suffer/README.md

 # Suffer
 Suffer is a simple bufferline plugin.
-In about 40 lines of lua, Suffer provides you with a display function that's ment to be overwritten.
+In less then 30 lines of lua, Suffer provides you with a display function that's ment to be overwritten.

 ## Installation